ipozdeev/it-skills-for-research/web-api.md

 ## wrappers
 As much of the above can be easily coded up and distributed, chances are high that there exist a Python, R etc wrappers for the API of your interest, written either by the data provider (the case of [quandl](https://data.nasdaq.com/tools/python)), or by a third party.
 Google it!
 Sometimes not an implementation but helpful tips are available, as is the case with [IMF](https://www.bd-econ.com/imfapi1.html).

+## resources
+*   [postman](https://www.postman.com/) is an app that can be used to peek into API requests and is a good choice for educational purposes.

 ## exercises